lmullen/americas-public-bible/website/content/essay/most-quoted/index.md

 The most quoted verse was {{% vv "Luke 2:14" %}}, "Glory to God in the highest, and on earth peace, good will toward men."
 This verse, coming in the Gospels in connection with the story of Jesus' birth, was quite obviously a Christmas verse.
 But even a cursory look at the dates on which the verse was quoted shows that it was used in far more context than just Christmas.
 The verse was often used for a humanitarian purpose, with the phrase "peace, good will toward men" lending itself to use during war time.
 The cyclical nature of the verse shows ascending popularity during the lead up to and aftermath of the Civil War, during the Spanish-American War and the war in the Philippines, and during the Great War.
 The celebrity preacher Thomas De Witt Talmage used the verse in a Decoration Day sermon that asked, "Can we not be at peace on earth when this moment in Heaven dwell in perfect love Ulysses S. Grant and Robert E. Lee, William T. Sherman and Stonewall Jackson and tens of thousands of northern and southern men who, though once looked askance at each other from the opposite banks of the Potomac and Chickahominy and the James and the Tennessee, now are on the same side of the river, keeping jubilee with some of those old angels who near nineteen centuries ago cam down one Christmas night to chant over Bethlehem: 'Glory to God in the highest; on earth peace, good will to men.'"[^2]

-{{% fig-verse ref="Luke 2:14" caption="Note that the peaks for this verse correspond with times of war." %}}
+{{% fig-verse ref="Luke 2:14" caption=`Note that the peaks for this verse correspond with times of war.` %}}

 **Rank 2.** {{% vv "Luke 18:16" %}}.
 "Suffer little children to come unto me, and forbid them not: for of such is the kingdom of God."

 The second most quoted verse was {{% vv "Luke 8:16" %}} (and the other references with substantially the same text).
 This verse was used whenever children and religion were concerned.
 In particular it was part of the rising Sunday school movement of the early nineteenth century, as sometimes newspapers included Sunday school lessons with this verse emblazoned across the top.
 But it was also used for obituaries of children, whose mortality rate was high in the nineteenth century.

-{{% fig-verse ref="Luke 18:16" caption="The usage of this verse peaked with the burgeoning Sunday school movement, but remained constantly high throughout the nineteenth century." %}}
+{{% fig-verse ref="Luke 18:16" caption=`The usage of this verse peaked with the burgeoning Sunday school movement, but remained constantly high throughout the nineteenth century.` %}}

 ### Key Christian texts